alan-turing-institute/network-comparison/README.md

 ### Installing package and core dependencies needed to use it
-Core dependencies are listed in the `Imports` section of the package `DEPENDENDCIES` file and will be automatically installed when installing / updating the package using `devtools` as described below.
+Core dependencies are listed in the `Imports` section of the package `DEPENDENCIES` file and will be automatically installed when installing / updating the package using `devtools` as described below.

 Install the latest package from GitHub using: